-These consolidated financial statements have been prepared on a historical cost basis except for certain financial instruments, which are measured at fair value.
+These condensed consolidated interim financial statements have been prepared on a historical cost basis except for certain financial instruments, which are measured at fair value or amortized cost.

-The consolidated financial statements are presented in United States dollars, and all values are rounded to the nearest thousand except as otherwise indicated.
+The condensed consolidated interim financial statements are presented in United States dollars, and all values are rounded to the nearest thousand except as otherwise indicated.